RezaJeffrey/Chatroom-app/README.md

 # Chatroom-app #Django
-Note: this project is being updated.
+Note: this project is being updated so the clip showing below is a previouse version of the project.
 Check feature/websockets branch in order to see the new changes.

-Real-time chat app where you can create or enter a room and chat with others. user can create private or normal room . for private room you should add a password so each user who want to join the room should enter a password. using django channels and websockets makes it possible to display new messages without any need to reload.
+Real-time chat app where you can create or enter a room and chat with others. user can create private or normal room . for private room you should add a password so each user who want to join the room should enter a password.

+using django channels and websockets makes it possible to display new messages without any need to reload.

 <div style="width:720px;max-width:100%;">